tantalising/Frost/README.md

 Frost is a lightweight, highly performant, and signal-based state management solution for Flutter.
 It decouples your business logic from your UI using **Signals**, **Properties**, and a **Store** for dependency injection.
-Focus on your logic, not on how to propagate state changes.
+With Frost focus on your logic, not on how to propagate state changes.

+## Why Frost?
+- **True decoupling** - Events flow without any component knowing about others
+- **Zero boilerplate** - One line creates reactive state, one widget consumes it
+- **Automatic tracking** - No manual subscriptions or registrations
+- **Blazing fast** - Only rebuilds exactly what changed
+- **Pure business logic** - Write testable Dart code with zero Flutter dependencies
+- **Intuitive API** - If you can write Dart, you already know Frost

 ## Installation